Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Cryptography.md

 How can we fix these?
 Let people come up with ideas.

-Seal envelopes to make it harder to open and close.
+Some ideas for discussion: Seal envelopes to make it harder to open and close.
 Sign letters.
 Talk in code/cipher.

 #### Caesar Shifts
-These are named after Julius Caesar even though they've existed long before.
-They work by rotating the alphabet and replacing letters like this.
+These are named after Julius Caesar even though they've existed long before him.
+They work by rotating the alphabet by a certain amount and replacing letters like this.
 The code wheels are very useful to do this, they can do both the encryption and decryption.
-This code is really easy to break, there's only 26 options so we just have to try a few, you can even get people to do this.
-Just by trying a few letters you can decide to move on and try the next rotation, it's very unlikely the message starts 'zm'.
+This code is really easy to break, as there are only 26 options for the code, so we just have to try a few.
+You can even get people to try this.
+Just by trying a few letters you can decide to move on and try the next rotation, e.g. it's very unlikely the message starts 'zm'.

 This encryption sees only one common use, since it's so insecure it's mainly used for spoilers.

-They use a form called ROT13 which rotates 13 places, try it and try encrypting something twice!
+Spoilers commonly use a form called ROT13 which rotates 13 places, try it and try encrypting something twice!
 You'll find it's self inverting which saves on code.
+I.e. you decode the message by doing the same thing as encoding it!

-In these for someone else to decrypt they just need to know the number you've rotated by.
+In a generic caesar shift, for someone else to decrypt it they just need to know the number you've rotated by.

-Because it's so simple one way to add complexity is by also agreeing a word, write this under the start of the alphabet and then write out the remaining letters in order.
-This makes it harder for someone to guess as they need to get your word.
+Because it's so simple, one way to add complexity is by also agreeing a word, write this under the start of the alphabet and then write out the remaining letters of the alphabet which haven't been used in the word in order.
+This makes it harder for someone to decode your message, as there are many more options for the encryption - they need to guess your word.

 Can we still break this code?
-Yes quite easily, write a long message in English, count up how many times each letter appears, are they all equal?
+Yes, quite easily, write a long message in English, count up how many times each letter appears, are they all equal?
 Which letters appear most often?
 If we find these in a long coded message we can see which letter is most common and try and match them up.
 E, T, A and O are the most common, while Z, Q and X are rarest.
 We can also do this looking at pairs and find TH, ER, ON, and AN are the most common pairs of letters (termed bigrams or digraphs), and SS, EE, TT, and FF are the most common repeated letters.

-#### Wrap around codes (I can't remember the name) Scytale
+#### Scytale - wrap around codes
-These codes are written on strips of paper to read them you need to wrap them around a piece of pipe insulation and read downwards.
-The hidden key is the diameter of the insulation, try a different size and the message doesn't make sense.
+These codes are written on strips of paper.
+To read them you need to wrap them around a piece of pipe insulation and read downwards.
+The hidden key is the diameter (width) of the insulation, only one diameter will give the message, the other diameters will give nonsense.

-#### Key Exchange
+#### Key Exchange (becomes a bit harder from now on)

 In this section, we'll look at sharing information between two people Alice and Bob.
-They want to pass messages to each other without them being read by their nosy friend Eve.
+They want to pass messages to each other without them being read by their nosy friend Eve the Eavesdropper.
 We've got a box they can post messages between them in as well as an assortment of padlocks and keys, ask the children how they might send a message between them?
 You can act as the post, taking things between them, but also as Eve, reading and copying all the post they send.

 The simplest way is having one padlock and giving Alice and Bob each a key that opens it.
-This works well but imagine Alice and Bob live on opposite sides of the world and can't meet in person?
-How can they both get a copy of this key?
-Whenever you're using the internet you need to do frequent key exchanges, if you're making a payment you need to send that information to the company, but don't want anyone else stealing your bank information, you need to exchange keys.
+This works well but imagine Alice and Bob live on opposite sides of the world and can't meet in person - how can they both get a copy of this key?
+Whenever you're using the internet you need to do frequent key exchanges.
+If you're making a payment you need to send that information to the company, but don't want anyone else stealing your bank information, you need to exchange keys.

 The next idea might be for Alice to post a key to Bob however if Alice puts a key in the post, Eve can intercept it and copy it.
 Now Alice, Bob and Eve all have keys so it isn't secure and everything is ruined.
 You'll have to think of ways to pass the boxes so Eve can't open them.